 For a more svelte multimedia machine, try the Asus Zenbook UX51VZ (Est. $1,820 and up) .
 It's the closest you can get to a 15-inch MacBook Pro with Retina Display Windows-style.

-It all starts with powerful components.
-The UX51VZ shrugs off just about every task testers throw at it, thanks to its quad-core Core i7 processor, 8 GB of RAM, discrete Nvidia graphics and smoking-fast dual 128 GB solid-state drives.
-If that's not enough, try the upgrade with dual 256 drives and a more powerful Core i7 version.
-It even handles many games, although the most demanding ones make it run way too hot.
+A Retina-fighting, ultra-high-res (2,880 by 1,620 pixels) display is now available in U.S. models (it debuted first overseas).
+But an update to Haswell technology is still a no-show.
+For now, the UX51VZ sports a third-generation quad-core Core i7 processor, 8 GB of RAM, a single Nvidia GPU and dual 128 GB SSDs.
+If that's not enough, try the upgrade with dual 256 MB drives and a more powerful Core i7 version.
+It even handles many games, although the most demanding ones make it run much too hot.

 Movies look fantastic on the 15.6-inch, 1080p HD anti-glare display.
 Music sounds rich, with a tiny 3.5-inch portable subwoofer that adds depth to the on-board Bang & Olufsen ICEpower speakers.
 It's all packed into a beautifully slim aluminum case that commutes comfortably at 4.6 pounds and just under 0.8 inch thick.

 Asus backs the Zenbook UX51VZ with an outstanding one-year warranty that covers accidental damage for drops, spills, power surges and fire damage; 24/7 tech support; free two-way standard shipping; and a 30-day flawless display guarantee.
 Only a few imperfections emerge: There's no touch screen, battery life is limited to four to six hours of web surfing or video playback, and there's no built-in optical drive although an external one can be added.